 How can I find out about solo travel for senior citizens?

 Are there articles for senior citizens traveling solo?

 Answer: Virtually all the articles you'll find on Women on the Road are as suitable for seniors as they are for young people, with a very few exceptions.
 In fact, my website was partly inspired by the many older solo women I met while traveling across Africa and Asia.
 Their courage and indomitable spirit convinced there was no reason anyone should be concerned about traveling solo!

 I can also recommend certain resources that are either aimed at solo seniors, or that are highly suitable, for example the excellent site Transitions Abroad and its section on senior travel.
 I would also check out the indomitable Maggie Counihan, author of Backpacking to Freedom: Solo at Sixty.
 One site that isn't specifically for senior citizens but whose author is over 70 and still traveling strong is Journeywoman, created and maintained by Evelyn Hannon.
-You'll also find some senior solo travel resources at Simplifying Life Choices and if you'd like your solo travel to be a bit more organized, try checking around Senior Travel Hub.
+You'll also find some senior solo travel resources at Simplifying Life Choices.

 Another good place to find tips and interact is online - try the Still Going thread on Bootsnall or Older Travelers over on the Lonely Planet's Thorn Tree.